nichollsh/AGNI/docs/src/usage.md

 * `chem_type` describes the type of chemistry to implement within the model.
 This is handled externally by FastChem.
 You must also provide the path to the FastChem installation directory `fastchem_path` in the `[files]` section.
 The allowed values (integers) are...
      - 0 : Disabled
-     - 1 : Equilibrium (gas only)
+     - 1 : Equilibrium, gas phase only
-     - 2 : Equilibrium (condensates retained)
+     - 2 : Equilibrium, with condensation (condensates retained)
-     - 3 : Equilibrium (condensates rained out)
+     - 3 : Equilibrium, with condensation (condensates rained out)

 ## Outputs
 Results are optionally plotted and animated, and data will be saved as NetCDF